Comment (0)

 All ingredients, except the whipping cream, should be at room temperature.

-In a mixer bowl, mix the sugar and egg yolks.
-Add potato starch to the egg mixture, mixing until you get a smooth paste.
+In a mixer bowl, whisk together the sugar and egg yolks.
+Add the potato starch and mix until a smooth paste forms.
 Meanwhile, in a saucepan, bring the milk to the boil.
-Remove from heat and add slowly 150 ml to the egg mixture, whisking constantly.
-Then, pour the egg mixture back into a saucepan with the rest of the milk and cook over medium heat until boiling, whisking constantly.
-When it boils, whisk the mixture for another 1 minute until it becomes thick.
-Add the orange blossom water, then butter, a couple of pieces at a time, whisking to incorporate.
-Take off the heat, transfer into a bowl and immediately cover the surface with a foil to prevent a crust from forming.
-Cool to room temperature.
+Remove from the heat and slowly pour about 150 ml into the egg mixture, whisking constantly.
+Then pour the egg mixture back into the saucepan with the remaining milk and cook over medium heat, whisking constantly, until it comes to the boil.
+Once boiling, continue whisking for another minute until thickened.

-If not using immediately, refrigerate until needed, up to 3 days.
+If not using immediately, refrigerate for up to 3 days.

-Just before assembling the cake, whip the whipping cream until it holds its shape.
-Remove the pastry cream from the refrigerator and whisk to loosen it.
-Stir the whipped cream into the pastry cream with a flexible spatula.
+Just before assembling the cake, whip the cream until it holds soft peaks.
+Remove the pastry cream from the fridge and whisk briefly to loosen it.
+Fold the whipped cream into the pastry cream using a flexible spatula.

 Ingredients for the syrup:

-• 1 tsp of orange flower water or vanilla extract
+• 1 tsp orange blossom water or vanilla extract

 Additionally: